 For instance, when I started working online, I thought it was my internet business or bust.
 I either made it work or I’d be dutifully gulped back up by the 9-to-5 world.
 But over the years, I’ve met people and had opportunities for business ventures in places as odd as Thailand, Ukraine, and Brazil.
 I’ve made friends of different industries in the most random of ways and have developed connections that keep me confident that I’ll never have to work a day job again for the rest of my life.

 And chances are if I had acted on any of those opportunities, they wouldn’t have completely worked out, but would have opened me up to a whole new host of opportunities I can’t fathom at the moment.
 Such is success — a long, painful string of failed shots and course corrections.
 What is commonly perceived as luck is often merely someone who wasn’t afraid to screw up a few dozen times.

 The point is this: be open-minded and spontaneous.
-The guy with the hideous shirt may actually be the perfect business-partner for your new venture.
+The guy with the hideous shirt may actually be the perfect business partner for your new venture.
 The networking event your brother is dragging you to could actually score you court-side tickets to a playoff basketball game.
-That guy who sold you cocaine might introduce you to your future wife.
+That guy who sold you cocaine might introduce you to your future spouse.
 You never know.

 (OK, probably not.)

 Recently, two researchers finished up a nine-year study on luck and its role in determining the fate of the most successful companies in the world.
 Did tycoons such as Bill Gates simply get bigger lucky breaks more often?
 Did software businesses go under when Microsoft thrived because of unfortunate circumstances, because of unpredictable events outside of their control which derailed their company?